callstack/react-native-testing-library/website/docs/Migration20.md

 ## Removed functions

-Following query fuctions have been removed after being deprecated:
+Following query functions have been removed after being deprecated for more than a year now:

 - `getByName`
 - `getAllByName`